Traditional Filipino Medicine: Discover Its Healing Power

 For many Filipinos, faith and healing are inseparable.

-Albularyos (faith healers) use prayer, herbal mixtures, and rituals to address illnesses believed to be caused by spiritual or emotional imbalance.
+Albularyos (faith healers) use prayer, herbal mixtures, and rituals.
+They address illnesses believed to be caused by spiritual or emotional imbalance.

 4. Acupuncture and Cupping Therapy